 2) to train every disciple to make disciples themselves.

-In deciding where to have your group meet, you need to ask these questions.
+When deciding where to have your group meet, you need to ask these questions:

 – Does this venue help us reach new people easily?